bacula-web/bacula-web/website/versioned_docs/version-9.x/install/getting-started.md

 ## Introduction

-Before starting the installation of Bacula-Web, please you meet the requirements listed below
+Before installing Bacula-Web, please ensure you meet the requirements listed below.

 * you have access to the server using ssh or console access
 * you have root access or sudo privileges